 How Local Processing Works

-This page explains what stays in the browser, what code gets downloaded, and what happens to your files during local processing.
+This page shows what stays on your device, what code the page loads, and what happens to your files.

 What happens to your file